Clemson's Renfrow on transfer rule: 'Sad to see'

 Renfrow said the drama of Bryant's departure and the difficulty in pulling out the win Saturday made last week the most difficult of his college career.

-"I don't think I've ever been as exhausted after a game as I was [vs Syracuse] from all that went on," Renfrow said.
+"I don't think I've ever been as exhausted after a game as I was [vs. Syracuse] from all that went on," Renfrow said.
 "Not just Kelly, though he was a big part of it."